shiraze/node-mongo/README.md

-# node-mongo-docker
+# node-mongo

-A node and express docker template with Mongo
+A node and express template with Mongo